CompBtBs/COBRAxy/docs/tools/marea.md

 - **wilcoxon**: Wilcoxon/Mann-Whitney (non-parametric)
 - **ks**: Kolmogorov-Smirnov (distribution-free)
 - **DESeq**: DESeq2-like test (**RAS only**, requires ≥2 replicates per sample)

-**Note on DESeq**: The DESeq2-like statistical test is specifically designed for RAS data and implements variance modeling similar to RNA-seq differential expression analysis.
-It requires at least 2 biological replicates per sample group and should NOT be used with RPS data.

 ## Comparison Types